dmitrisg/collegeClasses/CSC276/SQL Guide.md

 **3. Connect the library with the SQL related classes.**

     a.
 Download mysql-connector-java-8.0.21.jar from Canvas.
     b.
-I don't know if this is necessary, but I put the JAR in my project src folder (in the same directory as my other classes) and extracted it.
-You probably don't have to do this.
+I don't know if this is necessary, but I put the JAR in my project src folder (in the same directory as my other classes).
     c.
 Connect the JAR to your project by adding it to the classpath.
 There should be instructions for this online, but the details will depend on your IDE.

 **4. Execute a SQL insert statement from you Java code.**